-CSL 553 - MACP Practicum II (formerly known as Practicum III) 1 Credit
+CSL 553 - MACP Practicum II 1 Credit

-Prerequisites: CSL 551 & 552, CSL 542, and CSL 544 (can be taken concurrent with CSL 530) Practicum II provides advanced counseling training and builds upon the training experiences of First Year Practicum.
-It provides a supervised counseling practice with another student, with feedback from the group and a faculty supervisor.
+Prerequisites: CSL 551 552, CSL 542, and CSL 544

+Practicum II provides advanced counseling training and builds upon the training experiences of First Year Practicum.
+It provides a supervised-counseling practice with another student, with feedback from the group and a faculty supervisor.
 Particular emphasis is placed on skills necessary to make use of the interpersonal environment in order to create an opportunity for growth.
 Additionally, Practicum II continues to emphasize personal exploration as it relates to the practice of counseling.